rrostt/co2/README.md

 Get a list of all entries.

+## /food/:food

+Get information about specific food.
+Check the /all endpoint or the code for available foods.
+It is the name property in data.js.

 ## /q?property1=value1[&...&propertyN=valueN]

 Perform a query.
 Any query parameter will filter the result.
 E.g. /q?name=beef will return all beef entries. /q?country=sweden will result in everything relevant in Sweden. /q?country=sweden&name=candy will result in candy as consumed in Sweden.